iawade/common_condition/README.md

       > ```

 3. **Model and Variance Ratio Files**
-   - GMMAT model files (given `.rda` extension by default in SAIGE step1) from prior BRaVa pilot analysis
+   - GMMAT model files (are given `.rda` extension by default in SAIGE step1) from prior BRaVa pilot analysis
    - Variance ratio files (given `varianceRatio.txt` extension in SAIGE step1)
    - The config file (config.yaml) has keys/entries for a list of model files and variance ratio files to be used, locations relative to where the pipeline is being run from - change input name as needed
       > #### `config.yaml`